Floumzi/ADataStory/index.md

 <img src="activity_fame_Slashdot.png" alt="Activiy and fame density for Slashdot" width="500"/>
 <img src="activity_fame_Epinions.png" alt="Activiy and fame density for Epinions" width="500"/>

-For our three websites, we observe that most users have a low fame and low activity, then we either have users with high fame and low activity or the other way around.
+For our three websites, we observe that most users have a low fame and low activity.
+Independently of the dataset there are horizontal and vertical lines which correspond to Passive and Active user as mentioned in our classification.
+Passive user are people such as spectateurs that receive a lots of votes but are not involved in the voting systems.
+Actif user in the counter part votes a lot of votes without reciprocity.
+We have the confirmation here of our first result on the high proportion of shadow user which gravitate around the network.
+Besides the main part of lambda users is represented by the cloud present in each dataset.
+Whale users are quite rare and follow this general trend implied by the cloud.

+* Wikipedia: we clearly notice an upward shift for fame which indicates user voters are most voted than they vote
+* Slashdot: hard to get more specific information
-Finaly, for Epinions, we observe a clear linearity between fame and activity.
+* Epinions: clearly observe a linearity between fame and activity

 ------------